 Major Test 2: 40% (Internally moderated) A pass is 50%, Students who obtain a final mark of 45% to 49% may write Major test I and Major test 2 together.
 If a combined score of 50% or higher is obtained then students will be awarded a pass of 50% for the module.
-All assessments and moderation will take place in solution of equations, use of calculators, approximate, significant figures.
+All assessments and moderation will take place in accordance with the DUT policies and procedures.

+Syllabus: Elementary mathematics: simple algebraic manipulation, indices, logarithms, solution of equations, use of calculators, approximate, significant figures.
 Functions: polynomial, rational, exponential, logarithmic, ratio and proportion.
 Geometry and plane analytic geometry.
 Differentiation: simple techniques, use in optimization and curve sketching.
 Integration: simple techniques, evaluation of areas.
 Differential equations: first order equations, uses in Applied Science modelling.